opennx/nx.server/README.md

  - web publishing
  - statistics

-This GPL version replaces our software which existed for more than 5 years and has been used in several Czech TV stations.
+This GPL version replaces our software which existed for more than 5 years and has been used in several TV stations in Czech republic.
 It has been completely redesigned and rewritten from scratch.

 ## Installation